-In recognition of International Women’s Day, we decided to explore the relationship between culture and creativity.
+In recognition of International Women’s Day, we decided to explore the relationship between culture and creativity and as such, talk about the creative women at OPT (Ock Pop Tok).
 Working with colleagues and friends on a daily basis, sometimes we take certain nuances for granted.
 So, we decided to ask your visiting intern Maddie to explore these themes for us.
 Maddie is a recent graduate, majoring in international relations.
 Her professional and personal interests are rooted in understanding the relationships between traditional and modern, rural and urban, old and new.
 How do these disparate ideas find common ground?
 Coming to Luang Prabang and working with a dynamic team of women has been immensely instructive, Maddie told us.
 While she’s helped us on a number of marketing and visual story-telling projects, Maddie has also interviewed several colleagues on their personal lives.
 Below are excerpts from two of her interviews.
 We hope you enjoy reading them!

 ——— Ock Pop Tok Marketing Team